 Since I'm all about easy recipes, we'll stick with a homemade meat sauce that begins with a pretty dang good jar of marinara sauce.

 Nothing is more comforting than a plate of homemade lasagna right out of the oven.
-Three layers of pasta, hearty meat sauce, creamy ricotta, and melty mozzarella cheese are enough to warm the coldest of hearts.
+Three layers of pasta, hearty meat sauce, and three creamy melty cheeses are enough to warm the coldest of hearts.

 Why This Recipe Works